After the Longest War

 He was Afghanistan’s deputy education minister when the Taliban ruled the country in the 1990s — denying women the right to study and ensuring that only those books that subscribed to the group’s philosophy were available.
 If the Taliban returns to power after the U.S. withdrawal, expect Mullah Abdul Salam Hanafi to take on a far bigger role in the new dispensation.
 Now the Taliban’s deputy political head, he has been a central part of the group’s negotiations with the U.S., Russia, China and others, jet-setting to Moscow, Beijing and Doha.
 And analysts say that this time around, the well-educated mullah could actually prove to be a moderate, favorable to Afghanistan’s women.

 Under the peace agreement the U.S. has finalized “in principle” with the Taliban, America will withdraw 5,400 troops from five bases in Afghanistan within 20 weeks.
 Meanwhile, the Taliban has committed to eschewing support for terrorist and militant groups like the al-Qaida and the Haqqani network, and to respecting the rights of women and minorities under the Afghan constitution.
-But the Taliban isn’t exactly known for keeping its word: A series of violent attacks have rocked Afghanistan since the tentative deal was announced.
+But the Taliban isn’t exactly known for keeping its word: in the past, the group has relied on violent attacks to gain leverage.
 Former CIA deputy director John McLaughlin writes for OZY on what America must do to hold the Taliban to the pact.

 Sugarland, Texas, couldn’t be farther apart in every way from Kandahar, Afghanistan.
 Yet in 1995, a plane with a dozen Taliban leaders landed in the majority-White town.
 A brutal civil war was on in Afghanistan, and the ultraconservative Taliban were clearly emerging as the group that would grab control of the nation.
 For the executives of oil giant Unocal, that meant opportunity.
 Following the collapse of the Soviet Union, the firm had scouted and discovered oil and gas in the landlocked Central Asian republics north of Afghanistan.
 But to get that oil and gas out, they needed a pipeline through Afghanistan to the Gulf of Oman.
 Unocal executives simultaneously lobbied the Clinton administration and the Taliban’s negotiators — who were hosted at the Sugarland residence of Unocal Vice President Marty Miller.